 We’re Not Done Yet!

 There are still more myths regarding email signatures to come!
-As you can see, the disinformation about email signatures, formatting, use of imaging, and best practices seems to have no end.
+As you can see, the disinformation about email signatures, formatting, use of imaging, and best practices has no end.
 Stay tuned for more myth-busting!